jupyterlite/jupyterlite/docs/quickstart/configure.md

 # Configure a JupyterLite site

-Once you have initialized a JupyterLite site, configuration changes can be made by either adding or editing configutation files in the [Lite Dir](../reference/cli.ipynb#the-lite-dir).
+Once you have initialized a JupyterLite site, configuration changes can be made by either adding or editing configuration files in the [Lite Dir](../reference/cli.ipynb#the-lite-dir).

 Configuration values are set in one or more of the [Runtime Configuration Files](../reference/config.md) in [well known locations in the Lite Dir](../reference/cli.ipynb#the-lite-dir).
-Configuration information is merged in a cascade, allowing settings to be set in the root of the [Lite Dir](../reference/cli.ipynb#the-lite-dir), and superceeded by settings for an individual app such as `repl` and `lab`.
+Configuration information is merged in a cascade, allowing settings to be set in the root of the [Lite Dir](../reference/cli.ipynb#the-lite-dir), and superseded by settings for an individual app such as `repl` and `lab`.

 Available options are defined in the Jupyter Config Data